 Weekly Gem #149 Let’s cross that bridge since we’ve come to it

-Location: This hidden gem is a bridge over the River Cam (I guess you could call it a Cam bridge), located in Queens College, University of Cambridge, Cambridge, England (see the Clue Me!
-Map ).
+Location: This hidden gem is a bridge over the River Cam (a Cam bridge), located in Queens College, University of Cambridge, Cambridge, England (see the Clue Me!
+Map).

 It is a rather famous bridge, and the subject of many tall tales.
 Did you know, it was built by none other than Isaac Newton right after the apple fell on his head?
 Astoundingly, he didn’t use nails, bolts, or any other fasteners, because after he discovered gravity, it became clear that careful positioning of the wooden beams would suffice to hold everything in place.
 That’s the tall tale anyway ... the 'minor' flaws were that Newton had died before the bridge was built, no apple fell on his melon, gravity has always existed, and fasteners were most definitely used!
 For what it’s worth, Newton did attend the University of Cambridge.